nealalan/command/README.md

 # And my ~/Desktop/Screenshots/ to point to ~/Google Drive/PHOTOS/Screenshots/
 $ ln -s '/Users/neal/Google Drive/PHOTOS/Screenshots/' Screenshots
 ```
-STREAM EDITOR - Stream editing data, useful with Regex to change contents of a file from the command line
+SED / STREAM EDITOR - Stream editing data, useful with Regex to change contents of a file from the command line
 ```bash
 # Install GNU `sed`, overwriting the built-in `sed` on MacOS
 $ brew install gnu-sed --with-default-names